bioc/WeberDivechaLCdata/README.md

 [![R build status](https://github.com/lmweber/WeberDivechaLCdata/workflows/R-CMD-check-bioc/badge.svg)](https://github.com/lmweber/WeberDivechaLCdata/actions)

 This package contains data from our paper on the single-nucleus and spatially-resolved landscape of gene expression in the human locus coeruleus (LC).

 The package is available from Bioconductor ([WeberDivechaLCdata](https://bioconductor.org/packages/WeberDivechaLCdata)).

 Datasets are stored in R/Bioconductor formats ([SingleCellExperiment](https://bioconductor.org/packages/SingleCellExperiment) and [SpatialExperiment](https://bioconductor.org/packages/SpatialExperiment)).

-A preprint of the paper is available from [bioRxiv](https://www.biorxiv.org/content/10.1101/2022.10.28.514241v1).
+The paper is available from [eLife](https://elifesciences.org/articles/84628).

 ## Installation

-The package is available from Bioconductor ([WeberDivechaLCdata](https://bioconductor.org/packages/WeberDivechaLCdata)) and can be installed as follows:
+The data package is available from Bioconductor ([WeberDivechaLCdata](https://bioconductor.org/packages/WeberDivechaLCdata)) and can be installed as follows:

 ```
 install.packages("BiocManager")